My Moroccan odyssey

 Below is the beautiful waterfront of the city, with Hassan II mosque in the far distance.
 It's hard to believe this is Africa as it looks like a European beachfront.

 Then we had the absolute pleasure of visiting the mosque.
 The Hassan II mosque (completed in 1993) is the second largest mosque in Africa and the seventh largest in the world.
 The minaret reaches 210m, the world's second tallest, and is topped by a laser, the light from which is directed towards Mecca.
 The building is impressive in itself, but the location even more so.
 It stands on a promontory looking out to the Atlantic Ocean.
 It's also huge: a maximum of 105 000 worshippers can gather for prayer - 25 000 inside the mosque hall and another 80 000 on its grounds.
+Tres magnifique!

-We had a few hours to get something of a feel for the city before dinner and the end of the tour.
+We only had a few hours to get something of a feel for the city before dinner and the end of the tour.
 Casablanca is a mix of architectural styles, including traditional Moroccan, art nouveau and art deco.
 It is the largest city in Morocco and its chief port and economic and business centre.

 I loved Casablanca, more so than Marrakech, I think because of its position on the Atlantic Ocean, the Hassan II mosque, and the gorgeous waterfront.